SLIPPY TOWN

 Crawlspace Rears Its Lovely Head, Motherfuckers!

-(Cauliflower Dreams; Belgium) CDR $9
+(Cauliflower Dreams; Belgium) CDR OUT OF PRINT

 Is this the "last" Crawlspace "noise" release?
 Hmm?
 There are two long tracks recorded and/or mixed during our last spurt of improvised racket and abstract experimentation.
 "Rears Its Lovely Head," recorded in 2003, is one of our most controlled free pieces: synthesizers, loops, and other stuff moving along in random ways but mapped out and mixed with care.
 On the other hand, "Without an Umbrella" is a storm of guitars, drums, and tons of other crap recorded back in 1997-1999--but mixed in early 2004.
 It's an ugly onslaught of layered chaos that even we couldn't totally sort out afterwards.